SarkisSanoyan/english-test-generator-backend/README.md

 The application processes English text, extracts important vocabulary words, generates different types of questions, and stores quizzes for learning and practice.

-Built with **Node.js, Express.js, TypeScript, MongoDB, Redis, and JWT Authentication**.
+Built with **Node.js, Express.js, MongoDB, Redis, and JWT Authentication**.

 ---